nathanmentley/RemoteCongress/README.md

 All of this signed, immutable data can be retreived by anyone, and be validated by anyone.
 Using this signed validated data we can know that a specific person voted a specific way, and we can know that data hasn't been altered.

-With this proof of concept we're able to show a system that'll allow representives who make public votes to do so remotely in a way we can verify their vote, and ensure their vote isn't tampered with.
+With this proof of concept we're able to show a system that'll allow representives who make Remote Congresss to do so remotely in a way we can verify their vote, and ensure their vote isn't tampered with.

 ## Design